-Pan American has elected to exercise its right to include the Palmillas Property within the Amalia Project joint venture.
-Pan American, as the operator will fund and manage the expanded project according to its option agreement with the Company.
+Pan American elected to exercise its right to include the Palmillas Property within the Amalia Project joint venture.
+Pan American, as the operator is funding and managing the expanded project according to its option agreement with the Company.
 The Palmillas Property hosts multiple exploration targets, including El Cuervo and Palmillas.